 Clearance e-invoicing works

 The report cites the success of modern e-invoicing mandates, which include clearance models:

 - Brazil has seen a $58 billion increase in tax revenue as a result of plugging gaps in invoicing and reporting.

 - Chile and Mexico reduced the VAT gap up to 50 percent.

 - Colombia found that it could reduce 50 percent of the country’s tax evasion by applying these forms of models.

-Within the next six years, Koch predicts, the clearance model with dominate global e-invoicing, with the market for e-invoicing and business enablement for this technology-driven tax enforcement model, growing from nearly $4.8 billion in 2019 to $20 billion by 2025.
+Within the next six years, Koch predicts, the clearance model will dominate global e-invoicing, with the market for e-invoicing and business enablement for this technology-driven tax enforcement model growing from nearly $4.8 billion in 2019 to $20 billion by 2025.
 The trick is that the growth will be sporadic country-by-country, with no uniform timelines nor standards for mandates around the world.

 “Unfortunately, most clearance models grow from the bottom-up over several years,” Koch writes.
 “Moreover, the main aim is only to combat tax evasion.
 Most business processes are affected by this development.
 The final scenario is not communicated by the tax authorities, as they seem not to have a clear vision or five-year strategy.
 In practice, one business document after the other is gradually being digitised with data exchange via clearance models.”

 Compliance as part of the supply chain system

 In order to maintain compliance with developing mandates, he says, multinationals will have to include e-invoicing in their supply chains.
 That’s not just good advice; it’s a legal requirement.
 A lot of companies have managed to merge their financial systems with physical supply chain controls already, but tax compliance often remains in a functional silo.